 - "want to meditate"

-Users combine your app name with action invocation phrases to explicitly invoke specific actions, such as: "Ok Google, talk to Personal Chef to find me recipes."
-This type of task-specific explicit invocation is called action invocation.
+Users combine your invocation name with invocation phrases to explicitly invoke specific intents, such as: "Ok Google, talk to Personal Chef to find me recipes."

 Explicit invocation intent

-If your app is explicitly invoked by name without any action invocation phrase
+If your Action is explicitly invoked by name without any invocation phrase

-intent in your app is triggered.
-Your app must contain one and only one default
+intent in your Action is triggered.
+Your Actions project must only contain one

-If your app is explicitly invoked by name with an action invocation phrase (e.g. "Ok Google, talk to MyRecipeApp for today's soup recipe"), the intent corresponding with that action invocation phrase will be invoked.
+If your Action is explicitly invoked by name with an invocation phrase (e.g. "Ok Google, talk to Personal Chef for today's soup recipe"), the intent corresponding with that invocation phrase will be invoked.